 Action Related Policies and Standards Timeframe Action Lead Action Support Status (through December 2021) and Recommendations 2.
 Housing Programs 2.3 Unit Replacement Pursuant to California Government Code, Section 65583.2, replacement units are required for all sites identified in the site inventory when any new development (residential, mixed-use, or non-residential) occurs on a site that has been occupied by or restricted for the use of lower-income households at any time during the previous five years.
 Replacement requirements are set forth in Government Code Section 65915(c)(3).
 This requirement applies to: Non-vacant sites Vacant sites with previous residential uses that have been vacated or demolished Objectives: Require new housing developments to replace all affordable housing units lost due to new development.
-Quantified Objective: Replace any of the 31 units identified in the sites inventory if a) they are planned to be demolished for purposes of building new housing, and b) they are determined to be occupied by low-income households, provide assistance to prevent displacement of lower-income households due to loss of affordable units H-1-1 The replacement requirement will be implemented immediately and applied as applications on identified sites are received and processed Development Services (Planning Division) The City did not receive any applications in 2022 that would involve demolishing existing affordable housing units.
+Quantified Objective: Replace any of the 31 units identified in the sites inventory if a) they are planned to be demolished for purposes of building new housing, and b) they are determined to be occupied by low-income households, provide assistance to prevent displacement of lower-income households due to loss of affordable units H-1-1 The replacement requirement will be implemented immediately and applied as applications on identified sites are received and processed Development Services (Planning Division) The City did not receive any applications in 2023 that would involve demolishing existing affordable housing units.
 Potential Funding Source: City Development Services Fund 2.4 Lot Configuration and Large Lot Development To facilitate the development of affordable housing and provide for development phases of 50 to 150 units, the City will routinely coordinate with property owners and give high priority to processing subdivision maps that include affordable housing units.
 Additionally, the City will adopt incentives for development of high-density residential sites such as reducing minimum front and side yard setbacks to enhance design flexibility and create a more pedestrian-oriented environment and modifying parking standards.
 Potential Funding Source: City Development Services Fund H-1-1 As projects are processed through the Development Services Department throughout the planning period and incentives will be adopted as part of Title 23 within one year of adoption of the Housing Element.
-Development Services (Planning Division) In 2022, City staff continued to work with the developers of the proposed Poppy Grove affordable housing project, which proposes to subdivide a 15.5-acre site (L-3, APN 132-0050-161) into three sites, each of which would support one phase of a three-phase affordable housing project with 387 total units.
-The City also approved a subdivision request for the Wellington Crossings projects, a condominium project.
-The map allows for one parcel with condo airspace parcels.
+Development Services (Planning Division) In 2023, City staff continued to work with the developers of the proposed Elk Grove Apartments affordable housing project, which proposes to develop a 2.9-acre site (L-15, APN 119-1920-017 and 018) with 75 total units.
+The City also approved the 215-unit Pardes apartments on an 8.6-acre undeveloped site (L-6, APN 132-0290-044 which included a density bonus for reduced private open space.
 Reduced setbacks were adopted as part of Municipal Code amendments in fall 2021.